 - If you’re going to Louisville, you have to eat a Hot Brown.
 It’s the signature dish of Louisville.
 It’s essentially an open-faced turkey sandwich with bacon that’s been smothered in a creamy butter sauce called Mornay, and topped with tomatoes and crispy cheese.
 Words do not do it justice.
 You’ll just have to eat one yourself.
 I’ve got a whole post about where to eat in Louisville, including the best places to get a Hot Brown and more typical Louisville foods!

 - Louisville is a city rich in art, culture, and theatre.
 We LOVE supporting the arts in Louisville.
+In fact, we have professional theatre, ballet, opera, orchestra, and even children’s theatre!
 From the amazing museums in Louisville to the vibrant independent theater scene, there is so much to see and do for lovers of art and culture in Louisville!
 We’ve got plenty of suggestions below.

 - Louisville has the largest fireworks display in the country.
 It’s called Thunder Over Louisville and it kicks off the Kentucky Derby Festival each year, which is an amazing annual celebration that leads up to – you guessed it – the Kentucky Derby!

 Take your pick from a few different food tour offerings, each exploring Louisville’s most beautiful and historic neighborhoods while telling the story of Louisville and Kentucky through the lens of its cuisine.